 To move up on the market positioning and market attractiveness ladder, countries have to work on the aforementioned factors for competitive advantage.
 That is why a lot of countries try to create centres of excellence for specific products or services.
 For example, China very much focuses on manufacturing; India focuses on information technology services.
-The Netherlands focuses on trading and logistics, "Mainport to Europe", agriculture (flowers), and banking and financial services just to name a few.
-Germany focuses a lot on engineering, chemicals, machine and car manufacturing.
-What do you think is the main focus of Middle Eastern countries today?
+The Netherlands focuses on trading and logistics, 'Mainport to Europe', agriculture (flowers), and banking and financial services just to name a few.
+Germany focuses mainly on engineering, chemicals, machine and car manufacturing.
+What do you think is the primary focus of Middle Eastern countries today?
 What do you think it will be in the next 30 years?
 Middle Eastern countries currently rely heavily on exporting oil.
 However, as oil wells are drying up, these countries are shifting their attention more and more towards tourism, trading, and financial services.
 Just look at all the development activities taking place in Dubai.
-In conclusion, countries need to position themselves in order to maintain and have further development of their economies and enable their population to enhance their income and quality of life.